The config file

 ]; -

-options.pluginsThepluginsoption lets you completely disable classes that PurgeTSS would normally generate by default.To disable specific classes, provide an array of properties (or plugins) to disable:
+pluginsoption lets you disable classes PurgeTSS would normally generate.To disable specific classes, provide an array of properties (or plugins) to disable:

 The plugins sectionmodule.exports = {